 I know what many of you are thinking: “There is no way I could run without my music!”
 Yes, listening to your music does count and I know many of you like to “zone out” with your music, but try running without it for a few weeks.
 The first few runs will feel very off, but after a week or so I guarantee you will start to enjoy taking in what is around you and enjoy the break from the constant stimulus that technology feeds you all day.

 My advice to you is to use running or walking outdoors as a means to unplug from technology, and use that time in your day to either be with yourself and take in the outdoors or spend it with others who also want to be active and are looking for a way to unplug.
-If you think going for a run or walk on your own is boring or that you need music as a distraction, consider joining a training group such as the Mini Marathon and 5K Training Program, where you will have the opportunity to run and walk with others, bringing back social interaction outside of technology.
+If you think going for a run or walk on your own is boring or that you need music as a distraction, consider joining a training group, where you will have the opportunity to run and walk with others, bringing back social interaction outside of technology.
 You would be surprised by the number of connections you can make if you take some time to unplug and interact with others.

 This blog was written by Stephanie Kaiser, Fitness Center Manager.
 To find out more about the NIFS bloggers, click here.